• Home

 1. Taco Fleur (@realcavemantraining)

 There’s no one else I can think of that has given so much to the kettlebell community and expected so little in return.
 Taco Fleur has produced many guides and videos on kettlebell training and exercising, the majority of them being free to access.
-A certified kettlebell trainer, he’ll frequently respond to his followers by offering advice to what ever questions they may have.
+A certified kettlebell trainer, he’ll frequently respond to his followers by offering advice to whatever questions they may have.

 What really drew my attention initially was his adventurous spirit.
 Most other kettlebell training video’s are shot in a basement or gym.
 While Taco also has those, there are dozens that are filmed with some gorgeous scenery.
 The mist on a mountaintop, a waterfall, a calm beach – those are all settings that I’d love to work out in!
 Even something as simple as carrying your kettlebell on a hike makes for a breathtaking workout.
 It’s a nice departure from the usual bland interior of a gym.